murilopolese/murilopolese/content/blog/2021-03-30-microcosmic-gazing.md

 ---
 title: "Microcosmic Gazing"
 cover: "/blivande-microcosmic-gazing.png"
-excerpt: "A biweekly gathering to gaze at wonders of microscopic, microbiotic, microcosmic reality"
+description: "A biweekly gathering to gaze at wonders of microscopic, microbiotic, microcosmic reality"
+path: "/blog/2021-03-microcosmic-gazing"
 ---

 A few weeks ago I made a call at [Blivande's Forum](https://forum.blivande.com/t/microcosmic-gazing/2019) to all curious people to gaze at wonders of microscopic, microbiotic, microcosmic reality.